rameshv29/amazon-bedrock-agentcore-samples/02-use-cases/02-DB-performance-analyzer/README.md

 - "Check if there's any replication lag in my database"
 - "Give me an overall health check of my production database"
 - "Explain the execution plan for this query: SELECT * FROM users WHERE email LIKE '%example.com'"
+- "Extract the DDL for the users table in my database"

 ## Future Enhancements